-The anatomy of lichen reveals that the internal morphology of lichens is almost same in all the species.
+The anatomy of lichens reveals that their internal morphology is almost the same in all species.

-The outer surface of lichen contains filaments of fungi that are rigorously packed together to form the cortex, which protects the algal cells from heat.
+- The outer surface of lichen contains fungal filaments that are rigorously packed together, constituting the cortex, and protecting the algal cells from heat.

-Below the dense layer of fungal filaments, a layer of algal cells is found.
-The algal cells do not pack firmly or not so dense to permit the gaseous exchange between the cells and the environment.
-It also participates in the photosynthetic activity, which produces organic food for the lichen.
+- Below the dense layer of fungal filaments, a layer of algal cells generally exist.
+The algal cells do not possess a firm arrangement or not so dense to permit the gaseous exchange between the cells and the environment.
+It aids in the photosynthetic activity that forms an organic food for lichens.

-Crustose: It appears as a thin crust firmly appressed over the substrate, and markedly two dimensional.
+- Crustose lichen appears as a thin crust firmly appressed over the substrate and markedly two dimensional.
 It includes Graphis, Caloplaca, Rhizocarpon, Haematoma etc.

-Foliose: In this type, the lichen appears as flat leaf-like, branched.
+- Foliose lichen appears as a flat leaf-like and branched structure.
 Unlike crustose, the lichen body does not attach firmly to the substrate.
-It includes Parmelia, Peltigera etc.
+It includes members of Parmelia, Peltigera etc.

-Fruticose: It appears as erect branching tubes attached to the substratum via disc, and markedly three-dimensional.
-Fungi (mycobionts) dominantly constitutes the lichen body, whereas algae (phycobionts) constitutes only 5%.
+- Fruticose lichens appear as an erect branching tube that associates with the substratum via disc.
+Markedly, they are three-dimensional.
+Fungi (mycobionts) dominantly constitute the lichen body, whereas algae (phycobionts) constitute only 5%.
 Its structure generally includes the surface, medulla and rhizines.
-It includes Usnea, Evernia etc.
+They include species like Usnea, Evernia etc.